 But what model of vinyl record turntable should you buy?
 There are quite a few options, and this is where the intimidation factor comes in.
 Record player setups require more thought than usual, because they demand a little more involvement than opening Spotify or popping in a CD.

-Thankfully, there are a few standouts in a line of the cheapest record players on today’s market.
-Therefore, in this article, we’ll rank 10 of them to give you an idea about the advantages and drawbacks of each and help you ultimately find the perfect budget turntable for your needs.
+In this article, we’ll rank 10 of the cheaper turntables out there to better give you an idea about the advantages and drawbacks of each and help you ultimately find the perfect budget turntable for your needs.

 Ranked from lowest to highest in price, the turntables we will be discussing today are as follows:

 - Sony PSLX300

 - Crosley C100

 - Pro-Ject Elemental USB